Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 ### trackNotificationReceive

 The trackNotificationReceive API should be called after a push message has been received in the app.
-On iOS it takes a dictionary as a parameter and the dictionary should contain the message id and delivery id retrieved from the received push message.
-On Android, the API takes a map containing the same message id and delivery id received from the push message.
+On iOS it takes a dictionary as a parameter, and the dictionary should contain the message ID and delivery ID retrieved from the received push message.
+On Android, the API takes a map containing the same message ID and delivery ID received from the push message.

 {% tabs %}